openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment1.rst

 Results
 -------

-The results show that the goodput of the the clients depends on the offered traffic and the number of clients in the scenario.
+The results show that the goodput of the clients depends on the offered traffic and the number of clients in the scenario.
 With a single client, the saturation throughput is at 40% of the offered traffic.
 With 25 clients in the scenario, the saturation throughput is